How to Switch to a Local Account from a Microsoft Account in Windows 10

 1. Open Settings, and click/tap on the Accounts icon.

-2. In Your account, click/tap on the Sign in with a local account instead link on the right side at the top. (see screenshot below)
+2. Click/tap on Your info on the left side, click/tap on the Sign in with a local account instead link on the right side at the top. (see screenshot below)

 3. Type in the current password of your Microsoft account, and click/tap on Next. (see screenshot below)